ethereumdegen/vibegraph/README.md

 #### How to use (In NodeJS)
-(Requires a MongoDB to be installed on the local machine)
+(Requires MongoDB to be installed on the local machine)

          let web3 = new Web3( web3Config.web3provider  )